 Your grandmother is sitting at the table yelling at your father about her car.
 You didn't come back until this morning she says with no gas in it.
 How am I supposed to get to the doctor?
 Your father curses, stomps his feet while throwing a phone in her direction before bolting up the stairs.
 You look back at your grandmother who is now sobbing.
 You want to ask, was he always like this?
-You kneel down beside her & ask why she lets him stay with her.
-She doesn't answer.
-You lean in so that your lower lip is nearly touching her earlobe & ask the harder question which is, Do you do so much for me because he doesn't?
-When she whispers yes you are not surprised but you cry anyway, incensed that your grandmother didn't do something before it got this bad & ashamed that he is your father.
+You kneel beside her & ask why she lets him stay with her, she doesn't answer.
+You lean in so that your lower lip is nearly touching her earlobe & ask the harder question which is, do you do so much for me because he doesn't?
+When she whispers yes you are not surprised but you cry anyway incensed that your grandmother didn't do something before it got this bad & ashamed that he is your father.

 About the Author:

-Porsha M. Allen received her MFA from Queens University of Charlotte.
+Porsha Allen received her MFA from Queens University of Charlotte.
 Her work has appeared and is forthcoming in Scene & Heard Journal, Apricity Press, Obsidian and Scalawag Magazine.
 Porsha was selected as a semi-finalist for the Naugatuck River Review’s 12th Annual Narrative Poetry Contest.